 “There’s a visible line on the underside of my son’s penis and down his scrotum, and sometimes it looks red.
 Should I worry?”

 No, there’s no need to worry.
 The line on the underside of the penis is called the perineal raphe (pronounced “RAY-fee”; also referred to as the penile or median raphe), and it is perfectly normal.
 When children are forming in utero, they all start off with what resembles female genitalia.
 When a boy is developing around week 7, the folds resembling female genitalia grow together to form the scrotum and underside of the penis.
 The perineal raphe is where the tissue came together, and this line extends down the the scrotum as well.
 The raphe on the penis usually resembles a stretch mark and can be anywhere from 1-3mm wide.

 “I’ve heard that swim trunks are dangerous for intact boys.
 Should I worry?”

-2. Wearing underwear or a swim diaper
+2. Wear a swim diaper.

 “The opening of my son’s foreskin is so small.
 I’ve heard that it can close up.
 Should I worry?”

 No, your son’s foreskin opening is just fine as long as he is peeing normally.
 Some openings appear large, some look like a slit, and some are nearly invisible.
 All of those are variations of normal, and the appearance can even change as the position of the foreskin shifts or the boy starts to become retractable.
 Urine can exit from a tiny hole or a large hole, and what matters is that the urine does exit.
 Foreskins only “close up” (this is called “pathological phimosis”) when a caregiver or doctor repeatedly retracts the boy, tearing the natural fused membrane and creating scar tissue.